sermon: Love Thy Neighbor

 In Nehemiah 5, we can read where God's people were sold into slavery.
 And though we may not specifically do the same thing, but the greedy system that we live by today has placed them in exactly that situation.

-What He is saying, for our nation today, is that disaster is coming, it is going to be a difficult, difficult time.
-Because of Israel not loving God, and his neighbor, God is going to bring great punishment, in love upon His people, upon this nation.
+What He is saying, for our nation today, is that disaster is coming.
+It is going to be a difficult, difficult time.
+Because of Israel's not loving God or his neighbor, God is going to bring great punishment, in love upon His people, upon this nation.